msiniy/allane-demo/README.md

 In a real world, such scenarios shall be discussed with PM's or BA's.

 ## Technical decisions:
- - Peristence layer is based on `JPA` + `Spring Data JPA`, it's a quite popular solution, with own advantages and disadvantages.
+ - Persistence layer is based on `JPA` + `Spring Data JPA`, it's a quite popular solution, with own advantages and disadvantages.
  - `Lombok` is used to generate boilerplate code.
  - As there are only a few entities, mapping from `Entities` to `DTOs` is done manually, instead of library-based solution (Apache Dozer or MapStruct).
  - `Bootstrap` is used to build page layouts and styles.